 3 Right Bank, Mshrali Bridge (under the Dry Bridge)

 Recommended dishes: Chicken shashlik; khinkali (the best in Tbilisi in my opinion).

 Recommended dishes: Georgian salad (the best in Tbilisi); cottage chicken.

 Kustba Rd (close to the Ethnography Museum)

-Recommended: Eggplant with walnut (the best in Tbilisi); lobio with ham.
+Recommended dishes: Eggplant with walnut (my favourite in Tbilisi); lobio with ham.

 132 Aghmashenebeli Ave